goldmansachs/obevo-kata/internal/doc/kata.md

 Let's review the files in your project.

 Files you should ignore:
-* /internal/:  files for the Obevo developers to test out the kata in the continuous build.
+* /internal/:  files for the Obevo developers to test out the kata in the continuous build
-* LICENSE.txt, NOTICE.txt: files required for Apache licensed projects.
+* LICENSE.txt, NOTICE.txt: files required for Apache licensed projects
 * kata.md, README.md: documentation files for this kata
+* .travis.yml: meant only for the Kata's own continuous build that the Obevo team maintains

 Files you will use for the kata:
 * kata-db-files/: We will setup a local HSQLDB instance for this kata.
 The binaries and scripts for that are in this folder
 * src/main/database/: Your DB system will be defined in here for the kata.
 The kata checkout starts with only system-config.xml.
 You will add more files from...
 * kata-steps/: This folder has the example DB files to use in your kata.
 You can hand-write them yourself into src/main/database, but we provide scripts in this folder to make it easier to move through the kata.
 * src/test/java: We show an example here of how to use Obevo in your unit tests.
+* pom.xml: standard pom for your project

+You can use the kata files as templates for your own project; though for the pom.xml, you should ignore the &lt;profiles&gt;
+section, as that is meant only for the Kata's own continuous build that the Obevo team maintains.

 # Part C: Kata Exercise Steps